DiedrichsenLab/HierarchBayesParcel/README.md

 $$

 ### Sampling from the prior or posterior distribution
-The problem with determing the overall prior or posterior distribution of the model (for purposes of data generation or inference) cannot be easily be computed.
-We can evaluate the prior probability of a parcellation $p(\mathbf{U})$ or the posterior distribition $p(\mathbf{U}|\mathbf{Y})$ up to a constant of proprotionality, with for example
+The problem with determine the overall prior or posterior distribution of the model (for purposes of data generation or inference) cannot be easily be computed.
+We can evaluate the prior probability of a parcellation $p(\mathbf{U})$ or the posterior distribution $p(\mathbf{U}|\mathbf{Y})$ up to a constant of proportionality, with for example
 $$
 p(\mathbf{U}|\mathbf{Y};\theta) = \frac{1}{Z(\theta)}\prod_{i}\mu_{u_i,i}\prod_{i\neq j}{\psi_{ij}(u_i,u_j) }\prod_{i}p(\mathbf{y}_i|u_i)
 $$
-Calulating the normalization constant $Z(\theta)$ (partition function, Zustandssumme, or sum over states) would involve summing this probability over all possible states, which for $P$ brain locations and $K$ parcels is $K^P$, which is intractable.
+Calculating the normalization constant $Z(\theta)$ (partition function, Zustandssumme, or sum over states) would involve summing this probability over all possible states, which for $P$ brain locations and $K$ parcels is $K^P$, which is intractable.

 However, the conditional probability for each node, given all the other nodes, can be easily computed.
 Here the normalizaton constant is just the sum of the potential functions over the $K$ possible states for this node